 - Gauss proved it when he was 19! - The relationship enables one to imitate the Euclid algorithm and so rapidly evaluate the Legendre symbol.

-Computing Solutions to Quadratic Congruences • What Euler spotted was a very curious relationship between the values of when p and q are different odd primes, which only depended on their residue classes modulo 4.
+Other questions • What Euler spotted was a very curious relationship between the values of when p and q are different odd primes, which only depended on their residue classes modulo 4.

 $\left(\frac{q}{p}\right)L$